Silassales/Displayly/backend/Documentation/scenes.md

 * `id`: A unique identifier for the scene.
 * `name`: The name of the scene.
 This is not unique.
+* `slides`: An array of slides that are assigned to the scene (the groups of slides that will be shown on a display when the scene is being displayed on a display)

 **3. Assign Slides To A Scene**